MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMUserAffinityFromDevice.md

 ## DESCRIPTION
 The **Remove-CMUserAffinityFromDevice** cmdlet removes a primary user from the devices.

-User device affinity is a method of associating a user with one or more specified devices in System Center Configuration Manager.
+User device affinity is a method of associating a user with one or more specified devices in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.